Subdivision (simplicial complex): Subdivision by starring

 The barycentric subdivision is a derived subdivision where the points used for starring are always barycenters of simplices.
 For example, if D, E, F, G are the barycenters of {A,B}, {A,C}, {B,C}, {A,B,C} respectively, then the first barycentric subdivision of {A,B,C} is the closure of {A,D,G}, {B,D,G}, {A,E,G}, {C,E,G}, {B,F,G}, {C,F,G}.

 Iterated subdivisions can be used to attain arbitrarily fine triangulations of a given polyhedron.

+An important open problem asks whether any two simplicial complexes with the same underlying space have a common iterated stellar subdivision.
+This is known as Alexander's conjecture.

 In abstract simplicial complexes

 Let K be an abstract simplicial complex (ASC).
 The face poset of K is a poset made of all nonempty simplices of K, ordered by inclusion (which is a partial order).
 For example, the face-poset of the closure of {A,B,C} is the poset with the following chains: